You can now download Linux Mint 20, the latest stable release of this popular Ubuntu-based desktop Linux operating system.

-Linux Mint 20 also improves its rather nifty ‘desktop colours’ option in three key ways:
+Linux Mint 20 also improves its rather nifty ‘desktop colours’ option in a couple of ways:

 Firstly, you can now pick the accent colour used in the default Linux Mint Y theme straight from the Mint Welcome app.
 You can choose between light and dark versions here as well.

-The experience of installing software you download outside of the main repositories is improved, with the
+The experience of installing software downloaded outside of the main repositories is improved.
+The

-gdebi GUI assistant having a number of rejigs.
-Though minor these tweaks should make installing well-known software like Google Chrome, Skype, and Steam less of a hassle.
+gdebi GUI assistant boasts a number of minor tweaks that make installing well-known software like Google Chrome, Skype, and Steam less of a hassle.

-A few things you won’t see in this release include native support for installing Mint atop the ZFS file system (something upstream Ubuntu now offers), and there’s no work towards Cinnamon Wayland support in this cycle (the status of this is TBC).
+A few other things you won’t see in this release is native support for installing Mint atop the ZFS file system (something upstream Ubuntu now offers), and no firm efforts towards Cinnamon Wayland support in this cycle (the status of this is TBC).